Speculative fiction

 Speculative fiction is an umbrella genre of fiction that encompasses all the subgenres that depart from realism, or strictly imitating everyday reality, instead presenting fantastical, supernatural, futuristic, or other highly imaginative realms or beings.

-This catch-all genre includes, but is not limited to: fantasy, science fiction, science fantasy, superhero, paranormal and supernatural horror, alternate history, magical realism, slipstream, weird fiction, utopia and dystopia, apocalyptic and post-apocalyptic fiction.
+This catch-all genre includes but is not limited to fantasy, science fiction, social science fiction, science fantasy, superhero, paranormal and supernatural horror, alternate history, magical realism, slipstream, weird fiction, utopia, dystopia, and apocalyptic and post-apocalyptic fiction.
 In other words, the genre presents individuals, events, or places beyond the ordinary real world.

 The term speculative fiction has been used for works of literature, film, television, drama, video games, radio, and hybrid media.

 Speculative versus realistic fiction

 The umbrella genre of speculative fiction is characterized by a lesser degree of adherence to plausible depictions of individuals, events, or places, while the umbrella genre of realistic fiction (partly crossing over with literary realism) is characterized by a greater degree of adherence to such depictions.
 For instance, speculative fiction may depict an entirely imaginary universe or one in which the laws of nature do not strictly apply (often the subgenre of fantasy).
 Alternatively, the genre depicts actual historical moments, except that they have concluded in an entirely imaginary way or been followed by major imaginary events (i.e., the subgenre of alternative history).
 As another alternative, the genre depicts impossible technology or technology that defies current scientific understanding or capabilities (i.e., the subgenre of science fiction).

 By contrast, realistic fiction involves a story whose basic setting is real and whose events could plausibly occur in the real world.
 One realistic fiction subgenre is historical fiction, which is centred around actual major events and time periods of the past.
-The attempt to make stories seem faithful to reality or to more objectively describe details—and also the 19th-century artistic movement that vigorously promoted this approach—is called "literary realism"; this includes both fiction and non-fiction works.
+The attempt to make stories seem faithful to reality or to more objectively describe details and also the 19th-century artistic movement that vigorously promoted this approach is called "literary realism" and includes both fiction and non-fiction works.